In the News: The Claiborne Ferguson Law Firm, P.A.

 that there is going to be a father than never goes back home," he said.

-William Marshall, 36, was father of two young sons whose their mother
+William Marshall, 36, was father of two young sons whose mother is dying

 Sakaan is currently out on bond, and will appear in court again in late June.